*CLOSED FOR STUDENT APPLICATIONS

 Our flexible program pairs emerging young writers (grades 5 - 8, including rising high school freshmen) with highly qualified, experienced writers throughout the youth literary community.

 Mentor & mentee applications are currently closed; applications will reopen in the winter/spring of 2021.
 Keep an eye out!

 It can be intimidating to work with professional writers—our youth mentors will work hands-on with you to enhance your voice while sharing stories of their own writing journey with you.
 Past mentors have included National Student Poets, YoungArts Finalists, Best of the Net nominees, Adroit Prize winners, Scholastic National Medalists, and more.
 Many mentors are also alumni of programs such as the Iowa Young Writers Studio, the Kenyon Review Young Writers Workshop, and the Adroit Journal Summer Mentorship Program.

 Mentor applications for the 2021 Incandescent Summer Studio program will open in late spring, 2021.

 WHO IS ELIGIBLE TO APPLY?

-Middle school students and high school underclassmen (rising 6th-11th grade) are eligible to apply for the program.
-In rare cases, we may admit an exceptionally talented and mature 5th grader.
+Middle school students and rising high school freshmen (rising 6th-9th grade) are eligible to apply for the program.

 *It is free to apply to the Incandescent Summer Studio.